ACTIVIST. speaker. entrepreneur .

 TL;DR: in pursuit of inspiring and being inspired.

-Ziad Ahmed is an 20-year-old junior at Yale University.
+Ziad Ahmed is an 21-year-old junior at Yale University.
 He is an unapologetic American-Muslim-Bangladeshi student activist, entrepreneur, and speaker.

 He is the CEO/Co-Founder of JUV Consulting (www.juvconsulting.com), a Generation Z consultancy that works with clients to help them reach young people.
 The company has worked with over 20 Fortune 500 companies, has been profiled by the New York Times, and has established full-time offices in Times Square.
 As a result of JUV, Ziad was named to the 2019 Forbes #30Under30 list at 19-years-old.
-Ziad started the company in 2016 (while in high school), and JUV just keeps growing as the need to better understand young folks is just getting greater.
+Ziad started the company in 2016 (while in high school), and JUV has kept growing since as people continue to wake up to the power of young people.

 Ziad also founded a non-proift, redefy (www.redefy.org), committed to furthering equality in 2013.
 Redefy has reached hundreds of thousands of young people digitally, has established chapters in 10+ countries around the world, and has been honored as a part of the Facebook Community Leadership Program.
 Through Redefy, Ziad has been recognized as a 2017 Global Teen Leader, a High School Trailblazer by MTV, and a Top 15 Young Prodigy Changing the World by Business Insider.